venkat-mr369/GoogleCloudPlatform/db-migration.md

 # Insert into tables
-INSERT INTO Persons (PersonID, LastName, FirstName, Address, City) Values("1","venkat","M","Hyderabad","Telangana");
+INSERT INTO Persons (PersonID, LastName, FirstName, Address, City) Values("1","venkat","M","Tirupati","Andhra Pradesh");

+#create bulk table
+create table bulk(id int, name varchar(30);
+insert into bulk values (1,'record');
+insert into bulk values (2,'record');

+#insert some records and then insert bulk
+insert into bulk select * from bulk;

+#same command insert multiple times

 SELECT user,authentication_string,plugin,host FROM mysql.user;

-CREATE USER 'venkat'@'PUBLICIPOFVM' IDENTIFIED BY 'PASSWORD';
+CREATE USER 'venkat'@'Public-of-vm' IDENTIFIED BY 'PASSWORD';
-grant all on *.* to 'venkat'@'PUBLICIPOFVM';
+grant all on *.* to 'venkat'@'Public-of-vm';
 flush privileges;

 GRANT ALL PRIVILEGES ON *.* TO 'venkat'@'%' IDENTIFIED BY 'PASSWORD' WITH GRANT OPTION;